TOD-theses/paper-T-RACE/main.typ

 ```
 */

-From the 5,601 attacks, we detect (4376+449+2 = 86%) TOD according to our overall definition and (4376+449+30+2 = 87%) according to our approximation.

-We manually analyze:
-- some of the 596 cases where everything reported False
-- some of the cases where overall TOD returned False

-Maybe check that the first divergence between normal and reverse is because of a write by $T_A$?

-// Let τ and τ f denote the two execution traces of Tv in the attack and attack-free scenarios, respectively.
-If τ throws an out-of-gas exception while τ f does not, A is considered a gas estimation griefing attack
-#todo[The out of gas attacks make up around 15% in the ground truth, but around 80% of the attacks we missed.
-We do we detect some of them?]

-== Exact analysis

-Correct: 4827

-Incorrect: 774

-From the 774 not found, 458 not TOD, 296 replay diverged and 20 error.

-Errors:
-- 2 because of connection error
-- 18 because Erigon reports negative prestate balance, leading to a negative request (https://github.com/erigontech/erigon/issues/9531)

-From the 458 not TOD:
-- 447 "outOfGas": true
-- 11 not out of gas
+From the 5,601 attacks, our method finds that 4,827 are TOD and 4,857 approximately TOD.
+We do not compare the TOD detection with the approximation in detail, as we already did so in @sec:tod-detection, however this result shows that for the ground truth attacks we can use the approximation without missing attacks.

+There are 774 attacks that our method misses.
+For 20 of those an error occurred while analyzing for TOD#footnote[18 of them are caused by a bug in Erigon, where it reports negative balances for accounts for some transactions (#link("https://github.com/erigontech/erigon/issues/9531")[fixed in v2.60.3]).
+2 of them were caused by connection errors.] and for 296 we detected execution inaccuracies (see @sec:execution-inaccuracy) and stopped the analysis.

+From the remaining 458 attacks, we find that most have the metadata "out of gas" in the ground truth dataset.
+Attacks with this "out of gas" label account for 97.6% of the attacks we do not find, while they only account for 19.1% of the 5,601 attacks in the ground truth.

-=== Out of gas
+=== Manual evaluation of attacks labelled "out of gas"

-From the 447 out of gas, for 33 attacks not witness is reported in the ground truth.
-As such, we do not know how they satisfy the atttack definition.

-For the remaining 414 attacks, it may be caused by the execution inaccuracy, which leads to lower gas costs in our simulation.
-With lower gas costs, we may miss some out of gas errors.

-We manually check for 20 of the attacks, if the normal scenario of $T_B$ had an out of gas error according to Etherscan.
-We do not check the attacker, as we expect that an attacker would correctly compute the gas costs.
-We also do not check the reverse scenario of $T_B$ as this would not make sense.
-And we technically cannot check the reverse scenario for $T_A$.

-=== Not out of gas
+According to the dataset description, this label refers to the "gas estimation griefing attack" which is described in @zhang_combatting_2023.
+The authors consider such an attack to occur when $T_B$ in the normal scenarios runs out of gas while $T_B$ in the reverse scenario does not.

+We manually inspect a sample of 20 attacks and find that in 12 attacks $T_B$ is indeed reverted according to Etherscan.
+In these cases, our analysis shows that $T_B$ is reverted in both scenarios.
+As $T_B$ also revertes in the reverse scenario, our analysis does not confirm the gas estimation griefing attack.

+In the remaining 8 cases, our method reports no reverts in either scenario.
+For one case, Etherscan reports that $T_B$ had an internal out of gas error, which was caught without reverting the whole transaction.

+Overall, it appears that attacks with this label do not necessarily fulfill the attacker gain and victim loss property.
+The dataset usually describes, with which tokens an attacker made profits and with which tokens a victim made losses.
+However, 347 of the 1,043 attacks with the "out of gas" label do not contain a description of the victim losses.
+Contrary, this description exists for all attacks without the "out of gas" label.

+=== Manual evaluation of attacks not labelled "out of gas"

-We manually check the remaining 11 attacks that our method missed:
+We manually check the remaining 11 attacks that our method does not report as TOD.

-- is the reported witness only for Ether? -> execution inaccuracy
-- are there differences between the normal and reverse traces? should they cause a TOD?
-- does Reth report it as TOD?
+We check ift these are caused by bugs in the archive node by reruninng the analysis with a Reth archive node.
+In two cases, using Reth we report them as TOD because of the same balance changes as reported in the ground truth, showing the inaccuracies from @sec:execution-inaccuracy.

+// we could also verify, that the storage slots and balances modified by T_A are not accessed by T_B.
+Furthermore, we compare the traces of the instruction executions between the scenarios.
+For 8 attacks, the traces in the normal scenario are equal to those in the reverse scenario.
+By inspecting the state changes in Etherscan, we also rule out write-write TODs, where both transactions write to the same storage slot.
+As such, we consider these as not TOD.

+Finally, for one attack $T_B$ reverts in both scenarios.
+The ground truth dataset reports changes of a token in the reverse scenario, therefore our execution differs from theirs.

 == Evaluation of TOD attack analysis